Let's see how to break passwords!

 And so on.
 That was the basis for Alec Moffett's Crack program, also available here.
 Its logic was nicely expanded and wrapped in a pretty interface in the LCP Windows password cracker.

-My experience has been that Crack or LCP may find over 75% of the passwords in a typical environment without strict and automatically enforced requirements on password complexity.
+My experience has been that Crack or LCP, both of them 1990s tools, may find over 75% of the passwords in a typical user population without strict and automatically enforced requirements on password complexity.

 These are very good overviews of password cracking: